akshaynarisetti/Attendance_notifier/README.md

-Please dont use this tool to spam and you alone are responisbile for your actions using this tool
+Please dont use this tool to spam and you alone are responsible for your actions using this tool